chrisdane/makefile.r/README.md

 # makefile.r

-Writing makefiles in a convenient way.
+Writing makefiles with minimal hard-coded version numbers and without the annoying `make` syntax.
 See also the [MakefileR package of Müller (2016)](https://cran.r-project.org/web/packages/MakefileR/vignettes/demo.html).

 # How to
 Output of the command